jsug-projects/flaky-events/README.md

 <h2 id="_introduction"><a class="link" href="#_introduction">Introduction</a></h2>
 <div class="sectionbody">
 <div class="paragraph">
-<p>RESTful Events is a RESTful web service for creating and showing events.
+<p>Flaky events is a RESTful web service for creating and showing events.
 It uses hypermedia
 to describe the relationships between resources and to allow navigation between them.</p>
 </div>
 </div>